sunwooj/course-semexpling/IBEX/2020-tutorial/README.md

 # IBEX Tutorial: Day 1

 Day 1 will cover the basics of creating simple acceptability judgement or other types of forced-choice task experiments.
-We will create a pilot experiment for our class project.
+We will do a mini-replication of experiment 1  reported in our reading, Brasoveanu & Dotlacil (2015).
 For a comprehensive step-by step guide, please consult [Brian Dillon and Rodica Ivan's LSA tutorial](https://xlingumass.github.io/resources/LSA_Minicourse_DillonIvan.pdf).
 The [official IBEX manual](https://github.com/addrummond/ibex/blob/master/docs/manual.md) will also be of use.

 ## 0. Getting started

 To create a new experiment, log in to your account in [IBEX Farm](http://spellout.net/ibexfarm/) and click on *Create a new experiment*.
-Or, log in to your an account in [PCIBEX Farm](https://farm.pcibex.net/) and click on *Empty project* under *Start a new project*.
 For a basic experiment, all you need to modify will be the javascript file under:

 ```
 data_includes
 ```

-(In the case of PCIBEX, the `main.js`.)

 You can download `examples_data.js` present under `data_includes` (it provides you with a basic template for a self-paced reading experiment including comprehension tasks) and work from there, or work from scratch, or work from another existing template that can execute tasks that are most similar to the experiment you have in mind.
 As a practice, let's try creating the main javascript file from scratch.
 Go to a code editor of your choice and open a new blank file.
 Save it in an appropriate directory and give it an intuitive name with the extension `.js`.
 Usually, working on this file will involve 4 parts.